-At least two factors motivated the review of the Special Rule for Trucking Companies:
+At least two factors motivated the review:

-- The trucking company rule proceeded adoption of the MTC's new Section 17 sourcing rules which apply market-based sourcing principles, raising the question of whether the trucking rule comported with the MTC's current approach to sourcing receipts. - Two published decisions have held that applying the mileage approach to UPS resulted in distortion:

-Montana Dep't of Revenue v.
-United Parcel Service, Inc., 830 P.2d 1259 (1992)

-New Mexico Public Dec.
-No. 19-27 (In the Matter of the Protest of United Parcel Service Inc.)
+- The trucking company rule proceeded adoption of the MTC's new Section 17 sourcing rules which apply market-based sourcing principles, raising the question of whether the trucking rule comported with the MTC's current approach to sourcing receipts. - Two published decisions have held that applying the mileage approach to UPS resulted in distortion: - Montana Dep't of Revenue v.
+United Parcel Service, Inc., 830 P.2d 1259 (1992) - New Mexico Public Dec.
+No. 19-27 (In the Matter of the Protest of United Parcel Service Inc.), affirmed, N.M.
+Ct. of Appeals, No. A-1-CA-385855

-Possible approaches
+Possible approaches -